A guide to what is needed and how to prepare for the biggest adventure of your sailing life.

 The ideal Yacht and her Equipment

 Is there such a thing as the ideal cruising boat?
-Judging at the variety of yachts on display at anchorages and marinas around the world, the answer is NO. One notices many different hull types, materials, shapes, and rigs.
+Judging at the variety of yachts on display at anchorages and in marinas around the world, the answer is NO. One notices many different hull types, materials, shapes, and rigs.
 Cruisers preferences, technical development, fashion and racing rules play a role.

 - Hull types and materials